-At UofL Brown Cancer Center and in our Multidisciplinary Blood and Marrow Transplant Clinic, we have a team of experts focused on lymphoma, with a depth of experience and expertise not found elsewhere in the region.
+At UofL Brown Cancer Center and in our Multidisciplinary Blood Cancers, Cellular Therapeutics and Transplant Program, we have a team of experts focused on lymphoma, with a depth of experience and expertise not found elsewhere in the region.

 We draw upon the latest and most advanced treatments for all stages of Hodgkin's lymphoma, determining the best approach and communicating every step of the way.